rhordoan/IWOA-CEC2022-Rotation/README.md

 | F3 (Schaffer)   | Basic               | 0.00               | 1.00E-08     | ✅ Solved              |
 | F11 (Comp 3)    | Rotated / Complex   | **0.99**           | 150.0        | 🏆 State-of-the-Art    |

-> **Note:** Hybrid IWOA is designed as a **"rotation specialist"**.
-It deliberately trades some global exploration performance on simple separable grids (e.g., F4) in order to achieve **superior precision on complex rotated manifolds** (e.g., F11) that are closer to real-world engineering scenarios.
+> **Note:** Hybrid IWOA behaves as a **rotation-oriented variant**.
+It trades some performance on simple separable grids (e.g., F4) in order to achieve higher accuracy on complex rotated manifolds (e.g., F11), which are closer to many real-world engineering scenarios.

 ## 🛠️ Installation